ProtoconNet/protocon-general-doc-ko/docs/cli/seal.rst

 | Operations created in Mitum Currency are **transmitted in units of seals**.

 | Signature is required to transmit the seal.
-Refer to `Seal <https://protocon-general-doc.readthedocs.io/en/latest/docs/model/currency.html#seal>`_ for the part related to the keypair used for signature creation.
+Refer to :ref:`seal` for the part related to the keypair used for signature creation.

 | **EXAMPLE**